This applies to the whole of the UK

 You should continue to work from home where you can.

 If you cannot work from home you should continue to travel to your workplace.

 All primary, secondary schools and colleges are open.
 Wraparound childcare and other supervised children’s activities are allowed, where they enable parents to work, seek work, attend education, seek medical care or attend a support group.

 Weddings, funerals and religious, belief-based or commemorative events linked to someone’s death are all subject to limits on the numbers that can attend.
-Weddings and civil partnership ceremonies must only take place with up to 6 people.
+Wedding receptions can also take place for up to 15 people but must take place outdoors, not including private gardens.
 Funerals can be attended by a maximum of 30 people and may take place indoors.